 The Club sponsors a SIMPLE IRA plan that covers employees that are reasonably expected to receive at least \$5,000 in compensation for the calendar year and have received at least \$5,000 in compensation during any two calendar years preceding the current calendar year.
 The club has elected to make an annual matching contribution equal to elected deferrals up to 3% of the participant's compensation.
 Participants are always vested in all of their plan accounts.
-The Club's matching contribution totaled \$2,037 for the year ended December 31, 2022.
+The Club's matching contribution totaled \$2,121 and \$2,037 for the years ended December 31, 2023 and 2022, respectively.